metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_retry_v1alpha1_manifest.md

 Optional:

-- `max_connect_attempt` (Number) MaxConnectAttempt is a maximal amount of TCP connection attempts which will be made before giving up
+- `max_connect_attempt` (Number) MaxConnectAttempt is a maximal amount of TCP connection attemptswhich will be made before giving up